 Building brand consistency

 Nowadays it’s not just all about the price.
 Purchasing is often more of an emotional experience than a practical one.
-A target audience trust their favourite brands and return to them again and again.
+A Target audiences trust their favourite brands and return to them again and again.
 They know what to expect and they reward that with loyalty.

-Your most valuable key business asset is your brand – but you already know that.
+Your most valuable business asset is your brand – but we’re guessing you already know that since you’ve landed here (and we’re happy you have!).
 The question is how do you capitalise on it?
 Developing an understanding of your organisation’s vision and values is the first step.
 You can then focus on building clear brand guidelines.
 In turn, this gives your team the tools they need to create a clear identity and deliver your core message.
+Again and again and again…

-Why is it so important?
+But why is this so important?
 What’s the value to the business?

-By developing your brand presence you’ll be able to turn consumers into shoppers.
+By developing your brand presence and making sure people know what to expect from you, you’ll be able to turn random consumers into regular shoppers.
 And engage them.
 And retain them.
 You’ll be able to build relationships with both existing and potential customers.
 Then they’ll start to identify with your brand and enjoy the experience.

 Consider Nike.
 Their loyal customers know what to expect when they hear the name, see the advertising or just spot the Nike logo.
 Their brand is embedded in everything they do.
-Thus Nike can retain their status as the leading – and most recognized – global apparel brand.
+So, Nike can retain their status as the leading – and most recognised – global sports brand.
+They just do it.

 - Look and feel including logos, design elements and a colour palette